Fixed-Asset-Ratio-Trading/fixed-ratio-trading/README.md

 -   **Purpose**: Allows authorized delegates to withdraw collected trading fees from the pool.
 -   **Details**:
     -   Only authorized delegates can call this instruction
+    -   Can withdraw both SPL token fees and SOL fees
+    -   For SOL withdrawals, use `Pubkey::default()` as the token mint
     -   **No daily withdrawal limits** - delegates can withdraw up to the total collected fees
     -   Blocked when pool is paused
     -   All withdrawals are logged with timestamp and delegate information
     -   Separate tracking of collected fees vs. pool liquidity
+-   **Accounts Required**:
--   **Accounts Required**: Delegate (signer), Pool State PDA, Token Vault, Delegate Token Account, Token Program, Rent Sysvar, Clock Sysvar.
+    - For SPL token withdrawals: Delegate (signer), Pool State PDA, Token Vault, Delegate Token Account, Token Program, Rent Sysvar, Clock Sysvar
+    - For SOL withdrawals: Delegate (signer), Pool State PDA, System Program, Rent Sysvar, Clock Sysvar

 ### 11. `GetWithdrawalHistory`